League of Canadian Poets

 The League of Canadian Poets (LCP), founded in 1966, is a national non-profit arts service organization based in Toronto, Ontario, Canada.
 The organization acts as the national association of professional and aspiring poets in Canada.
-The League counts Phyllis Webb, Robert Kroetsch, Susan McCaslin, Barry Dempster, Gay Allison, Micheline Maylor and Margaret Atwood among its membership; it provides funding for poetry readings and competitions, hosts an annual AGM, runs a series of awards, and publishes an electronic newsletter.
+The League counts Lillian Allen, John Barton, bill bissett, Phil Hall, Susan McCaslin, Erín Moure, Gay Allison, Micheline Maylor and Margaret Atwood among its membership; it provides funding for poetry readings and competitions, hosts an annual AGM, runs a series of awards, and publishes an electronic newsletter.

 Membership

 Members of the League are professional poets who are actively contributing to the development, growth, and public profile of poetry in Canada.
 They offer two primary levels of membership, as well as student and supporting memberships, open to Canadian citizens and permanent residents.

 Full members are poets with an established poetic career, whether with a published book of poetry or a background in performance and spoken word poetry.

 Associate members are poets working towards establishing their careers.
 Poet Bruce Meyer helped to establish the associate level of membership in the 1970s to enable young poets to join the League.